bagder/uncurled/maintain/usersupport.md

 or at least potentially use if they get it working the way they intend it to use it.
-Your response to this cry for help can be what makes this a happy user that sticks around forever and turns into a contributor, or someone who gives up and moves on to do someting else.
+Your response to this cry for help can be what makes this a happy user that sticks around forever and turns into a contributor, or someone who gives up and moves on to do something else.

 Respond within a decent time in a friendly and accurate manner.